Janna-Gomez/Data_projects_TripleTen/Zomato Project/README.md

 | 4 | [Requirements](https://github.com/Janna-Gomez/Data_projects_TripleTen/blob/main/Zomato%20Project/Requirements.txt)| The file with requirements provided by TripleTen. |
 | 5 | [Zomato Power BI pdf](https://github.com/Janna-Gomez/Data_projects_TripleTen/blob/main/Zomato%20Project/Report.pdf)| PDF of work on Power BI to view specific DAX, calculations, and measures. |

 # Zomato Restaurant Popularity Analysis

-This is the Final project for the TripleTen Business Intelligence Analytics Program.
-It was an independent project designed to showcase learned skills throughout the program.
-The purpose was to complete the Zomato onboarding project to showcase analytical skills to the mock company.

--	This was a Restaurant and Orders Analysis.
--	7 pages in Power BI.
--	Includes bar charts analyzing dimensions of restuarant popularity and influence.

 | Section| Description |
 | :-----------: | ----------- |